An initiative supported by NSW Health

 Selection Criteria

-3. Strong undergraduate performance and relevant clinical practice placements.
-Submission of course results and APPs is required.
+1. Strong academic and clinical placement performance.
+Submission of course results and APPs to date is required.

-5. Demonstrated ability to prioritise busy clinical workloads, meet deadlines and complete activities (including ability to work within scope of practice and seek assistance when required) and demonstrated computer literacy skills.
+3. Demonstrated ability to prioritise and manage busy workloads in a multidisciplinary clinical environment, work within scope of practice and seek assistance when required.

 FYG Clinical Rotations

-5 weeks Trauma Orthopaedics Inpatients and Fracture Clinic
+• 5 weeks Orthopaedics/Trauma Inpatients and Fracture Clinic

-5 weeks in total evening shift - ICU, ED and wards
+• 5 weeks total evening shift – ICU, ED and wards

 Working Hours